richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/27z1NOT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before we can coutine we need to install the database.
-Which will allow us to connected to the server.
-Download HeidiSQL and create a New connection to the database and put in your password under the username root.
+Before continuing, we must install the database, allowing us to connect to the server.
+Download HeidiSQL, create a New connection to the database, and put your password under the username root.
 </p>
 <br />